 The improved interlinking of foreign trade promotion and development cooperation (EZ) is the German federal government's explicit aim.
-For two years now the German Federal Ministry for Economic Cooperation and Development (BMZ) has been sending so-called 'EZ Scouts' into trade associations, industry and trade chambers, as well as craft chambers.
-The EZ Scouts, under instruction from the BMZ in various locations across Germany, advise German companies on the promotional opportunities that the BMZ provides for private business through its implementation organisations, such as the German Investment and Development Society (DEG) – part of the KfW Banking Group – or the German Society for International Cooperation (GIZ) GmbH.
+Since 2011 the German Federal Ministry for Economic Cooperation and Development (BMZ) has been sending so-called 'EZ-Scouts' into trade associations, industry and trade chambers, as well as craft chambers.
+The EZ-Scouts, under instruction from the BMZ in various locations across Germany, advise German companies on the promotional opportunities that the BMZ provides for private business through its implementation organisations, such as the German Investment and Development Society (DEG) – part of the KfW Banking Group – or the German Society for International Cooperation (GIZ) GmbH.

 Among others, the BMZ's promotional opportunities include cooperation projects (develoPPP), consultations on, for instance, how to implement ecological standards and corporate social responsibility measures, as well as the joint financing of investments in developing and emerging economies and the necessary feasibility reports.